 1. El Tovar

-El Tovar is the Grand Canyon’s premier and most celebrated historic hotel.
+El Tovar is the Grand Canyon South Rim’s premier and most celebrated historic hotel.
 There are 78 rooms but many are suites with eye watering costs associated.

-Stay here for location, history and if you have no travel budget.
+Stay here for location, history and if you have a larger budget for your trip.

 2. Bright Angel Lodge & Cabins